Yellowrobe/Yellowrobe.github.io/_posts/2016-01-12-genetic-drift.md

 ###What I Did

+* Worked on a Goal-Oriented Action Planning (GOAP) implementation for emergent AI behavior which led to flexible AI actors that could use new abilities with hardly any new code.
-* Co-wrote a Goal-Oriented Action Planning(GOAP) implementation for emergent AI behavior.
-Jordan Ellis and I's research paper on the implementation can be found [here](https://github.com/Yellowrobe/GOAP-Implementation)
+ * Jordan Ellis and I's research paper on the implementation can be found [here](https://github.com/Yellowrobe/GOAP-Implementation)
-* Extensive use of the engines timer and lerp systems to create level events that made the game feel a lot more hectic, increasing player engagement
+* Fixed engagement problems in matches by Creating a system for making level events inside of our custom
 * Created upgradeable player abilities that gave the player finer customization of their character, making each player's character feel unique to their playstyle

 ###Tools and Languages Used